fakenzer/fcj-workshop/content/Set-up-CloudWatch/_index.md

 ## Introduction

 CloudWatch Dashboard is a visual monitoring tool that helps track the performance and status of AWS resources in real-time.
-This guide will help you create a complete dashboard for resource management.
+This guide will help you create a comprehensive dashboard for resource management.

 ## Objectives